The special relationship

-On June 25 this year, president Joseph Kabila travelled to Pretoria for the annual bi-national council between the Democratic Republic of Congo and South Africa (basically a regular cabinet-level meeting between two countries).
+On June 25 this year, DRC president Joseph Kabila traveled to South Africa’s capital, Pretoria, for the annual bi-national council between the Democratic Republic of Congo and South Africa (basically a regular cabinet-level meeting between two countries).
 Kabila is known for rarely leaving the country (aka his presidential residence).
 Some argue that it is due to fears surrounding his unpopularity for overstaying his presidential mandate, which officially ended last December.
 As a result, his eloquent foreign minister She Okitundu, one of the co-founders of the ruling PPRD, tours capitals for crisis-and donor-diplomacy on his behalf.
 But when it comes to South Africa, things are a bit different.

 South Africa may be Kabila’s closest bilateral ally and represents a key lifeline for his continued grip on power.
 A key to preserving this lifeline has been Kabila’s close personal relationship with South African counterpart Jacob Zuma, and his “business partners.”